Kirshaw History, Family Crest & Coats of Arms

 Early History of the Kirshaw family

-Another 193 words (14 lines of text) covering the years 1572, 1617, 1379 and 1630 are included under the topic Early Kirshaw History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kirshaw research.
+Another 97 words (7 lines of text) covering the years 1572, 1617, 1379 and 1630 are included under the topic Early Kirshaw History in all our PDF Extended History products and printed products wherever possible.

 Kirshaw Spelling Variations